-Melissa Omand Assistant Professor of Oceanography
+Melissa Omand Associate Professor of Oceanography

 Melissa Omand applies her training in physics and physical oceanography to examine biogeochemical and ecological processes throughout the upper ocean and twilight zone.
 She most enjoys designing or combining sensors, vehicles and other instrument platforms in creative ways to tackle the challenges of making measurements in deep, sometimes harsh oceanic conditions.